Create lasting love --- the Relationship Package

 Most people don't plan on failing, they fail to plan.
 You do not need to linger in doubt.
 You can get a clear picture of what you're looking for and the skills you need to succeed.
 You can shed the pressure of people-pleasing and the distraction of the comparison trap.
 You can have the skills you need to choose your love and love your choice for a lifetime.
 There are four driving causes behind your doubts and fears, your indecision, or your fluctuating attachments and disconnections.
 You can break these patterns and have the peace and confidence you long for in your relationships!!
 Stage 0 will help you understand what you're experiencing and the essentials you need for breaking your patterns.

-No. Because you're already in a relationship, you don't need dating advice (which is what Stage 1 and the box set focuses on).
+Because you're already in a relationship, you don't need dating advice (which is what Stage 1 and the box set focuses on).
 You only need relationship advice.

-How will Stage 2: Pre-exclusive help you?
+How Stage 2: Pre-exclusive will help you.

 Do you struggle to have fun when you're with your partner (or have fun when with them but feel anxious when not with them)?
 Do you feel you're lucky to be in the relationship while also feeling self-conscious, anxious, and not good enough?
 Do you find yourself making a lot of excuses or talking yourself into why you need to give the relationship more time?